Public Consultations to date:

 Public Consultation on the Proposed Business Operation of the Do Not Call Registry

-The Consultation Paper seeks views from the public on the business operation proposed for the Do Not Call (DNC) registry for individuals and organisations to be made under the Personal Data Protection Act 2012 (PDPA).
+The Consultation Paper sought views from the public on the business operation proposed for the Do Not Call (DNC) registry for individuals and organisations to be made under the Personal Data Protection Act 2012 (PDPA).

 This consultation focuses on two major groups of users - individuals and organisations.
 It includes: